Anjithajm/Hybrid-z/README.md

 - **Column Names:** As specified via the `--additional_columns` argument
   *(e.g., `RA`, `DEC`)*
 - **Data Type:** Float or string
-- **Description:** Additional parameters to be saved in the final output prediction table.
+- **Description:** Additional columns to be saved in the final output prediction table.

 ---